Mary Lee - MY PROVEN SYSTEM FOR SELLING HOMES FAST FOR TOP DOLLAR

 14. Bargaining Chips

 Thinking of Selling Your Home? our Home?
 Dear Homeowner, Selling a home can be an exciting (and potentially overwhelming) time in your life.
 I understand that there are many factors in this life-changing event.
-My goal is provide a high level of professional and personal service resulting in selling your home in the shortest amount of time, with the highest profit margin, and ensuring a smooth home selling experience.
-When it comes to selling a home there are many complex tasks that must be completed and we will help you every step of the way.
-From making your home look its best with professional staging and eye-catching custom marketing materials, to determining the appropriate price, to negotiating the best possible terms and finalizing the sale, I am committed to providing you with exceptional service before, during, and after the sale of your home.
+My goal is provide a high level of professional services resulting in selling your home in the shortest amount of time, with the highest profit margin, and ensuring a smooth home selling experience.
+When it comes to selling a home there are many complex tasks that must be completed and I will help you every step of the way.
+From my 'White-Glove' house preparation program, to making your home look its best with professional staging and eye- catching custom marketing materials, to determining the appropriate price, to negotiating the best possible terms and finalizing the sale, I am committed to providing you with exceptional service before, during, and after the sale of your home.
 In this detailed guide, I have included a breakdown of everything that goes into the home selling process and explain how a top-performing real estate broker can obtain the best possible price for you and ensure the sale goes as quickly and smoothly as possible.
 Thank you for the opportunity to interview for the very important job of your Real Estate Agent.
 I look forward to sharing my knowledge and expertise with you as you embark on the process of hiring an agent to represent you in the sale of your home.

 v